 The Corporation shares certain operating costs with affiliated projects within its geographical region.
-As of June 30, 2022 and 2021, there were no amounts due to or from related parties for shared costs with affiliated projects.
+As of June 30, 2023 and 2022, the amounts due from related parties for shared costs with affiliated projects were \$0 and \$32,180, respectively.

 Note 9 - Property management fee